Minimal Markov basis for tests of main effect models for $2^{p-1}$ fractional factorial designs of resolution $p$: Minimal Markov basis for the main effect models of fractional factorial designs of resolution

-From the proof of Theorem \ref{thm:main-theorem}, the structure of minimal Markov basis is revealed for the main effect models of $2^{p-1}$ fractional factorial designs of resolution $p$.
-We call a fiber ${\cal F}(M'\By^o)$ as degree $2$ fiber if $\sum_{\Bi \in {\cal I}} y^o(\Bi) = 2$.
-As a consequence of Theorem \ref{thm:main-theorem}, we see that the degree $2$ fiber plays an important role to construct a Markov basis.
+Based on the proof of Theorem \ref{thm:main-theorem}, the structure of the minimal Markov basis is revealed for the main effect models of $2^{p-1}$ fractional factorial designs of resolution $p$.
+We refer to a fiber ${\cal F}(M'\By^o)$ as a degree-$2$ fiber if $\sum_{\Bi \in {\cal I}} y^o(\Bi) = 2$.
+As a consequence of Theorem \ref{thm:main-theorem}, we see that the degree-$2$ fiber plays an important role in the construction of a Markov basis.

-\begin{corollary} A minimal Markov basis for $M'$ of the main effect models of $2^{p-1}$ fractional factorial design of resolution $p$ is constructed as the set of moves connecting all degree $2$ fibers with more than one elements. \end{corollary}
+\begin{corollary} A minimal Markov basis for $M'$ of the main effect models of $2^{p-1}$ fractional factorial designs of resolution $p$ is constructed as the set of moves connecting all degree-$2$ fibers with more than one element. \end{corollary}

-From this corollary, we can characterize the structure of minimal Markov basis considering all degree $2$ fibers with more than one elements.
-We call such a fiber as an {\it essential fiber} below.
-We show some first steps as follows.
-Recall that the sufficient statistics is given as (\ref{eqn:sufficient-statistics-Mx}).
-In the following, deleting some commas from (\ref{eqn:sufficient-statistics-Mx}), we write the sufficient statistics as
+Based on this corollary, we can characterize the structure of the minimal Markov basis considering all degree-$2$ fibers with more than one element.
+We refer to such a fiber as an {\it essential fiber}.
+We consider the essential fibers of small $p$ below.
+Recall that the sufficient statistic is given as (\ref{eqn:sufficient-statistics-Mx}).
+In the following, deleting commas from (\ref{eqn:sufficient-statistics-Mx}), we write the sufficient statistic as